RecExplainer: Aligning Large Language Models for Explaining Recommendation Models: Experiments

 \subsubsection{Controllable Explanations}

-Benefit from the powerful instruction following capability as well as multi-step reasoning ability of LLM, our RecExplainer possesses interactive capabilities, enabling it to understand user requirements and dynamically adjust the content of its explanations accordingly.
+Benefit from the powerful instruction following capability and multi-step reasoning ability of LLM, our RecExplainer possesses interactive capabilities, enabling itself to understand user requirements and dynamically adjust the content of its explanations accordingly.
 Concretely, we instruct RecExplainer to predict and explain from two different view, i.e. the game platforms and game genres, the cases are shown in Figure~\ref{fig:case_control}.
-The model could generate consistent predictions with SASRec in each case, and the two explanations indeed vary corresponding to the instructions, demonstrating the remained instruction following capability and the controllability of our RecExplainer.
+The model could generate consistent predictions with the target model in each case, and the two explanations indeed vary corresponding to the instructions, demonstrating the remained instruction following capability and the controllability of our RecExplainer.